Am I a bad manager? 10 signs your leadership style needs some work

 8: You don't lead by example

-“Do as I say, not as I do” is a sure-fire way of losing the respect of your staff.
-If you’re constantly expecting people to stay late, but you always clock out by five on the dot, then employees are going to notice.
+Embodying the "do as I say, not as I do" mentality is a sure-fire way of losing the respect of your staff.
+If you're constantly expecting people to stay late, but you always clock out by five on the dot, then employees are going to notice.

-But beyond simple double standards, the fact is that when you want to implement any major workplace change, it needs to happen from the top down.
-Whether it’s opening up about mental health, or reducing the business’s carbon footprint, managers need to take an active role to get everyone on-board.
+Double standards aside, the fact is that any significant workplace change needs to happen from the top down.
+That change could be opening up about mental health, or reducing the business's carbon footprint.
+In any case, managers need to take an active role to get everyone on-board.

 9: You struggle to delegate